This alternative recipe for parmesan cheese does not use the lipase flavor additive, and is made with skim milk rather than whole milk.

 - Remove the cheese from the mold and peel away the butter muslin.
 Take the brine out of the refrigerator and pour it into a container big enough to hold the wheel of cheese.
-Place the cheese into the brine and put the container of brine and cheese back into the refrigerator.
+Place the cheese in the brine and put the container of brine and cheese back into the refrigerator.
 Let the cheese soak for 12 hours in this manner, flipping it over halfway through the brining time.

 - Take the cheese out of the brine and pat it dry with a clean towel.
 Place it on a cheese mat or drying rack.
 Let it dry at room temperature for 1 to 2 days, or until it is dry to the touch.
 Continue flipping the cheese every now and again during this drying period.

 - Age the cheese in a ripening box or cold cellar (at 50-55°F) for 2 weeks, flipping once every day.
 After this time, continue to age for 3 months, flipping it once a week.
 After three months, rub the entire surface of the cheese with olive oil.
 Continue to rub with oil every three months of aging.

 - If any unwanted mold develops on the rind of the parmesan, use a bit of cheesecloth wet in a vinegar water solution to wipe it away, and oil the cheese again.

 If you are patient enough, this cheese is great if aged for up to a year, but you can eat and enjoy it around the 7-month point.
 Once the cheese has been cut into, it will store best if wrapped in cheese paper and stored in the refrigerator.